amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 In essence, web services (or just services), are components.
 They are physical, replaceable, provides clear interfaces, and easily substitutable.
 However, there is value in differentiating services from components.

-{icon=quote-left}
+{icon:quote-left}
-G> *“A service is similar to a component in that it's used by foreign applications.
+B> *“A service is similar to a component in that it's used by foreign applications.
 The main difference is that I expect a component to be used locally (think jar file, assembly, dll, or a source import).
 A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)”[^fowler_article]*
-G>
+B>
-G> \- *- Martin Fowler*
+B> \- *- Martin Fowler*

 [^fowler_article]: This quote is from Martin's article: [Inversion of Control Containers and the Dependency Injection pattern](https://www.martinfowler.com/articles/injection.html).
 You will find other interesting distinctions between components and services in Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)